Skip to content

 • checkLevel (basic | full, default full)

-• riskProfile (balanced | conservative | relaxed, default balanced; controls how triggered flags are mapped to final severity)
+• riskProfile (balanced | conservative | relaxed, default balanced; controls how triggered issues are mapped to final severity)

 Choosing riskProfile